Venkatesh-3304/Retailmart-DashBoard/retailmart_analytics/07_documentation/README.md

 - ✅ JSON data export for API consumption
 - ✅ Frontend integration with Chart.js
 - ✅ Production deployment practices

-## 📜 License

-This project is created for educational purposes as part of SQL Bootcamp.

-## 👨‍💻 Author

-**SQL Bootcamp**
-Instructor: Sayyed Siraj Ali

 ---